Swimming (sport): Officials

-There are several types of officials, which are needed to manage the competition.
+Several types of officials are required for official competition.

 Referee: The referee has full control and authority over all officials.
 The referee will enforce all rules and decisions of World Aquatics and shall have the final answer to all questions relating to the actual conduct of anything regarding the meet, as well as the final settlement of which is not otherwise covered by the rules.
 The referee takes overall responsibility for running the meet and makes the final decisions as to who wins each race.
 Referees call swimmers to the blocks with short blasts of their whistles.
 This is the signal for the swimmers to stand next to their blocks.
 Then the referee will blow a long whistle that will tell the swimmers to step on the block.
 For backstroke events, the long whistle is the signal for the swimmers to jump into the water.
 The referee will then blow another long whistle, signalling the swimmers to grab the gutter or the provided block handle.
 Finally the referee will hand over the rest to the starter by directing their hand to the starter.

 Starter: The starter has full control of the swimmers from the time the referee turns the swimmers over to them until the race commences.
 A starter begins the race by saying, "Take your mark."
-At this point, the swimmers will get into stationary positions in which they would like to start their race.
+At this point, the swimmers will get into stationary positions, sometimes known as "point zero", in which they would like to start their race.
 After all swimmers have assumed their stationary position, the starter will push a button on the starting system, signaling the start of a race with a loud noise (usually a beep or a horn) and flash from a strobe light.
 A starter sends the swimmers off the blocks and may call a false start if a swimmer leaves the block before the starter sends them.
-A starter may also choose to recall the race after the start for any reason or request the swimmers to "stand", "relax" or "step down" if they believe that (a) particular swimmer(s) has gotten an unfair advantage at the start.
+A starter may also choose to recall the race after the start for any reason or request the swimmers to "stand", "relax" or "step down" if they believe that (a) particular swimmer(s) has obtained an unfair advantage at the start.